berachain/docs/apps/core/content/learn/pol/faqs.md

 a (boost multiplier): determines impact of boost on emissions b (convexity parameter): determines how quickly boost impacts emissions

-### Can you give me an example of BGT voting power in relation to BGT emissions?

-Validator rewards will be proportional to the voting power.
-On Bartio, inflation is fixed at ~1500 BGT per block.
-If a validator w/ 25% of BGT voting power produces a block, they direct ~375 BGT to rewards vaults.
-Those rewards vaults pay an incentive per BGT emitted to it.
-So validator rewards are a function of its BGT delegation, because if a validator w/ 10% VP produces the block, they only get 150 BGT to distribute to rewards vaults.

 ### I have concerns about hyperinflation of BGT.
 How does Berachain manage this?

 Traditional PoS systems have some percentage of inflation per year.
 Berachain just takes that PoS inflation and distributes it between a validator and reward vaults.

-The end result is that the inflation cadence should effectively mirror an equivalent PoS platform, it's just allocated differently
+The end result is that the inflation cadence should effectively mirror an equivalent PoS platform, it's just allocated in a manner that better aligns the interests of validators, protocols and users.

 ### Why are incentives emission defined per BGT instead of being pool-based?